 📌 Add to GoodReads

 On the other hand, Zarya's relationship with Yasen was cute.
-I love a good platonic relationship, and while theirs was great I have to admit they had more chemistry than the actual love interests.
+I love a good platonic relationship, and while theirs was great I thought they had more chemistry than the actual love interests.
 It was giving hate to love.

 With three more books to follow this was a solid introduction.